mehulagg/gitlab/doc/ci/test_cases/index.md

 You can view all test cases in the project in the Test Cases list.
 Filter the issue list with a search query, including labels or the test case's title.

-Users with Guest or higher [permissions](../../user/permissions.md) can view test cases.
+Users with Reporter or higher [permissions](../../user/permissions.md) can view test cases.

 ![Test case list page](img/test_case_list_v13_6.png)